FredMellon/advertisingantiques/README.md

 This is my Vintage Advertising website.
 I have images and custom CSS to enhance your experience.
+Clicking on the center images will provide additional information.
 Enjoy.